 Jyssica Schwartz, Director of Sales, Authors Unite

 Never apologize for calling someone because you are providing them with value.
-Let them know that you are calling them specifically, not just any random person or company because you know they have a problem and you are able to provide a solution.
+Let them know that you are calling them specifically, not just any random person or company because you know they have a problem and you can provide a solution.
 Make sure they know that you’re able to save them time, money, or effort ― as in what you can do for them.

-Jeremy Levi, VP of Business Development, Garden State Medical Supply, Mars Wellness
+Jeremy Levi, Vice President of Business Development, Garden State Medical Supply, Mars Wellness

 Izabell Balash, Marketing Associate, 2600Hz

-Let them do the talking.
-Always make it seem like you are trying to help them and enquire how their current product is working for them.
+Always make it seem like you are trying to help them and inquire how their current product is working for them.
 Do not try to lie to them and trick them into speaking with you.
-You’d be surprised by the amount of people who try that tactic.
+You’d be surprised by the number of people who try that tactic.
 It’s obvious when they are lying and saying they spoke to an employee that directed them to a decision maker.
 Once you do that, you ruin the trust which has a huge impact on your ability to close the deal.

-Kimberly Sayer-Giles, President & Founder, Claritypoint Coaching and Identiology
+Kimberly Sayer-Giles, President & Founder, Claritypoint Coaching & Identiology

 Robert Edell, Founder, Servy

-Find a way to quickly build rapport, add immediate value, and/or identify problems specific to their business/operation before selling your product/service.
-Great sales professionals make the other party feel special and that the sales person is listening to their needs and is there to solve their specific problem.
+Find a way to quickly build rapport, add immediate value, and/or identify problems specific to their business/operation before selling your product and service.
+Great sales professionals make the other party feel special and that the salesperson is listening to their needs and is there to solve their specific problem.

-Certain industries are more prone to cold calling and some executives can get upwards to 30 or more cold calls per day.
+Certain industries are more prone to cold calling, and some executives can get upward to 30 or more cold calls per day.
 Imagine if you are the person receiving all those calls.
-Every 30 minutes someone calling you with an overly enthusiastic voice and saying the same intro that they just spilled 100 times before they called you.
-People can smell through it all day and they get instantly turned away by it.
-It is like your brain is already trained to instantly recognize a cold caller when you hear one.
+Every 30 minutes someone calling you with an overly enthusiastic voice and saying the same intro that they spilled 100 times before they called you.
+People can smell through it all day, and they get turned away by it instantly.
+It is like your brain is already trained to recognize a cold caller when you hear one instantly.
 When you are trying too hard and not being genuine, you sound like the rest.
 But when you sound confident, not like a salesperson and more like a regular person, you get much better results 100% of the time.

 Here’s my favorite script: